bendanpuppy/Free3R-GS/README.md

 # Free3R-GS

 Introduction:
-This is the implementation code for Free3R-GS, which includes dynamic reconstruction of surgical scenes for the EndoNeRF and stereoMIS datasets.
+This is the implementation code for Free3R-GS, which includes dynamic reconstruction of surgical scenes for the EndoNeRF and stereMIS datasets.
 Some rendering videos are as follows.

 https://github.com/user-attachments/assets/52672bcd-9b9e-4e45-a326-54953b07d7a7